intermezzio/bb-site/content/features/mechanical.md

 heroBackground: 'services/service2.jpg'
 ---

-The main mechanical function of our BB8 was to get a small robot to drive within a sphere.
+The main mechanical function of our BB-8 was to get a small robot to drive within a sphere.
+We built a bottom heavy robot inside of a spherical shell to mimic the functionality of BB-8.

 ## Creating the Sphere